SARCOIDOSIS & PROVING DISABILITY

 What are sarcoidosis symptoms when it affects the heart?

 Heart disease is present in 30% of patients with sarcoidosis.
 Any part of the heart’s structure may be affected by sarcoidosis granulomas.
 The most frequently reported heart problems include chest pain, cor pulmonale or enlargement of the right side of the heart, cardiomyopathy, and arrhythmias.
 Arrhythmias are the improper beating of the heart, either too fast or too slow.
 If your heat beats too fast it is tachycardia.
 It is bradycardia if your heart beats too slow.
+Learn more information about the heart here.

 What are symptoms of sarcoidosis when it affects the liver?